Darkone83/ModXo-Basic/Addons/X-RTC/Readme.md

 # Thanks

-All thanks and credit goto the following parties
+All thanks and credit go to the following parties

 Team Resurgent for the idea, PrometheOS, and the XBE.